ericcong/FileDepot/README.md

 ```

 - `POST /logout`: Logout interface for the client App.
 Removes session token in the cookie.
   No Payload.

 ### Locker
 - `GET /lockers`: Returns the IDs of all lockers owned by the requesting App.
-  Format:
+  Supports query on expiration timestamp.
+Query format:
 ```
-unlocked: List of unlocked locker IDs
+from: min expiration timestamp.
-locked: List of locked locker IDs
+to: max expiration timestamp.
 ```

 - `GET /lockers/:id`: Returns the Locker entity if exists.
 If the locker doesn't exist, then return status code of 404.

 - `POST /lockers`: Reserves a locker under the name of the requesting App, returns the Locker entity.
   Payload:
 ```
 content_type: String, optional.
 The accepted type of the uploading files.
 Can be a MIME prefix like "image/".